 Enhance the look and feel of this versatile building to provide a stimulating community hub

-"I am delighted by the plans to turn Potterne school into a thriving hub to benefit the village and wider community, and I wish The Patch in Potterne every success."
+"I am delighted by the plans to convert the former Potterne school into a thriving hub to benefit the village and wider community.
+I wish The Patch in Potterne every success and look forward to seeing it in action."